Policy Section 2

 *Revised Gift Club Levels Attached as Exhibit 1

-Occasionally individuals wish to make tax deductible contributions to the Murray State University Foundation to be used for the benefit of a faculty or staff member or their family.
+Occasionally individuals wish to make tax deductible contributions to the Murray State University Foundation, Inc. (Foundation) to be used for the benefit of a faculty or staff member or their family.
 The reason for such contributions may be because of a fire, loss, death of the individual or a family member, natural disaster, etc.

-- The Murray State University Foundation will establish an Emergency Relief Fund through tax deductible contributions by donors.
+- The Foundation will establish an Emergency Relief Fund through tax deductible contributions by donors.

 - However, because of IRS regulations, contributors may not designate individuals to be the recipient of their donations.
-The Murray State University Foundation will have complete control over the fund and determine the recipients and amount to be distributed.
+The Foundation will have complete control over the fund and determine the recipients and amount to be distributed.

-- Requests for emergency funds to be distributed from the Foundation fund may be made to the Executive Director of the MSU Foundation.
-The Executive Director will determine the recipients and the amount of distributions to be made from the Emergency Relief Fund.
+- Requests for emergency funds to be distributed from the Foundation fund may be made to the President of the Foundation.
+The President will determine the recipients and the amount of distributions to be made from the Emergency Relief Fund.

-The Murray State University Foundation has received securities, land and other assets as contributions from donors.
+The Murray State University Foundation, Inc. (Foundation) has received securities, land and other assets as contributions from donors.
 Many of these assets are contributed to the Foundation to earn a reasonable rate of return to provide for scholarships or other designated uses.
 The following policy will ensure that the intent of the donor is followed in providing a reasonable rate of return on donated assets:

 - After reviewing the intent and restrictions of the donor, the Investment Committee of the Foundation will determine if the asset should be sold or retained in its present form in order to earn the best rate of return.